 MUSC 6300.
 Music Perception and Cognition Research.
 (4 Hours)

-How and why does music stimulate our senses, and how can music promote health and well-being?
-This course provides an overview of the perceptual, cognitive, and brain bases of performing, composing, and listening to music for enjoyment and for human benefit.
-Topics include theories and empirical research on pitch, rhythm, harmony, melody, timbre; music and language; development of musical ability, and special populations in musical functions.
-Meetings will include demonstrations and exercises in experiment design and data analysis.
-A final project (paper and in-class presentation) is required.
-By the end of this course, students will be able to design and conduct their own research study in music perception and cognition.
-The course will involve an in-depth research project in consultation with the instructor.
+Offers an overview of the perceptual, cognitive, and brain bases of performing, composing, and listening to music for enjoyment and for human benefit.
+Studies how and why music stimulates our senses and how it can promote health and well-being.
+Topics include theories and empirical research on pitch, rhythm, harmony, melody, timbre; music and language; development of musical ability; and special populations in musical functions.
+Meetings include demonstrations and exercises in experiment design and data analysis.
+Requires an in-depth research project (paper and in-class presentation), in consultation with the instructor.
+By the end of this course, students should be able to design and conduct their own research study in music perception and cognition.

 Attribute(s): NUpath Analyzing/Using Data, NUpath Natural/Designed World

 Focuses on various topics related to the music industry.
-May be repeated up to two times.
+May be repeated up to two times for up to 12 total credits.

 MUSI 6360.
 Investigating Global Music Industries in Context.
 (4 Hours)